A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-Note that ${\text{d}z}/{\text{d}K_R}$ is close to zero at high levels of efficacy.
-For $\mratio > 1$ and $\landauer_R$ and $\landauer_S$ of comparable size, the second term in equation~\ref{eqn:set-to-zero} is thus small unless $\mratio$ is large.
-If the agent at $S$ perceives much more information than the one at $R$, then it might be efficient to do complete error correction at $R$.
-Otherwise, so long as $K_S$ is independent of $K_R$, it is likely that a solution will occur at efficacy levels substantially lower than 100\% at $R$.
+If the agent at $S$ perceives much more information than the one at $R$ ($\mratio$ very large) or it is much more expensive to correct at $S$ then at $R$, then it might be efficient to do complete error correction at $R$.
+Otherwise, so long as $K_S$ is independent of $K_R$, it is likely that a solution will occur with \agent1 operating at efficacy levels substantially lower than the maximum.
+Optimizing energy use would thus require what in isolation will appear to be sloppy error correction at the first level.

-It is plausible that $K_S$ might exhibit a dependence on $K_R$, in which case there may be a non-zero solution to equation~\ref{eqn:set-to-zero}.
+It is plausible that $K_S$ might not be independent of $K_R$, in which case there may be a non-zero solution to equation~\ref{eqn:energy-two-levels}.
 Perhaps a certain amount of energy spent checking for errors at $R$ would mean spending less at $S$ to achieve the same result.
-We model this as the sum of $b_S$, a component independent of $K_R$, and another component that is a function of $K_R$.
+We model $K_S$ as the sum of $b_S$, a component independent of $K_R$, and another component that is a function of $K_R$.
 This function starts at some level $k_S(0)$, the energy spent if no correction is done at $R$, and declines to reach or approach zero for large values of $K_R$:

 If the $k_S(K_R)$ decreases from $k_S(0)$ to zero, then for some or all of its domain, its derivative must be negative.
 Substituting into equation~\ref{eqn:set-to-zero} and moving to the other side of the equation, the $b_S$ term will disappear in the differentiation, leaving: